 To do so, having a solid retail planning strategy is key.
 Before you launch an online business and sell products, you need a plan of action first if you want to make profit.

 In this article, we’ll break down the steps of proper retail planning, why it’s important, and how ShipBob can help with the “logistics” side when it’s time to execute.

 What is retail planning?

-Retail planning is the process of developing a strategy for retailers to meet customer demand while maximizing ROI using data and other resources.
+Retail planning is the process of developing a strategy for retailers to meet customer demand while maximising ROI using data and other resources.

-Taking the time to plan ensures businesses have the right amount of inventory available to meet demand while minimizing risk of having too much inventory tied into capital.
+Taking the time to plan ensures businesses have the right amount of inventory available to meet demand while minimising risk of having too much inventory tied into capital.

 It also involves pricing and observing competition to ensure products are priced right and are delivered quickly and affordably to meet customer expectations.

 47% of consumers are willing to pay more for an exceptional customer experience.

 Strategic retail planning is crucial if you want to consistently meet consumer demand and deliver a great experience.